ap4347/2102/docs/02-Lecture.md

 * Logical
 * Characters

 There are more data types available in R, but it is beyond the scope of this class.
-Let's got through these data types one-by-one.
+Let's get through these data types one-by-one.

 ### Numeric Data Type {-}

 As you may expect, `numeric data type` is for numerical values.
-To create a variable of a numeric data types, simply assign any numeric value to the variable.
+To create a variable of a numeric data type, simply assign any numeric value to the variable.

 ```r